torchbox/wagtail-storages/README.rst

             },
         }

-Then setup the following environment variables:
+Then set the following environment variables:

 * ``S3_CACHE_CLOUDFLARE_EMAIL``
 * ``S3_CACHE_CLOUDFLARE_TOKEN``
 * ``S3_CACHE_CLOUDFLARE_ZONEID``

-By having this set up, the documents will be purged from cache when they are modified or their privacy settings have changed.
+Once set up, the documents will be purged from cache when they are modified or their privacy settings have changed.

-The setting follows configuration format of Wagtail's module - ``wagtail.contrib.frontend_cache``.
+The setting follows configuration format of the front-end cache invalidator configuration in Wagtail.
 See the details `here`__.
-The only difference is the setting name.
+The only difference is the setting name, which for wagtail-storages is ``WAGTAIL_STORAGES_DOCUMENTS_FRONTENDCACHE``.

 .. _WagtailFrontEndCache: https://docs.wagtail.io/en/stable/reference/contrib/frontendcache.html

 __ WagtailFrontEndCache_

+All done!